River Rouge Police Department

 MS. Elicia Martinez

-In 2015 the River Rouge Police & Fire Department had a very successful Give A Kid A Christmas Program.
-Families that would like to participate please call 313-842-0069 or stop into the Police Department from December 6th thru December 19th .
+In 2015 the River Rouge Police & Fire Department had a very successful Give A Child A Christmas Program.
+This year we would like to include families.
+Families that would like to participate please call 313-842-0069 or stop into the Police Department from December 6th thru December 12th .
 If you would like to donate to this wonderful event please call 313-842-0069.
 Click here for an application.